2015

 ● Sunday, 4-5-2015: Bakersfield drive today.

-● A United States president often says that he represents, not just those who voted for him, but every American.
+● An American President often says that he represents, not just those who voted for him, but every American.
 “Representing everyone,” however, is problematic.
-He can’t help everyone, for resources are scarce, and any action that helps some will hurt others.
+He can’t help everyone, for resources are scarce, and, by and large, an action that helps some will hurt others.
 Instead, representing everyone means to maximize the general welfare—to help the most and hurt the fewest, or to do the greatest net good, to achieve the greatest per capita well-being.

 ● 4-7-2015: I have a headache, but I’m in a fine mood.
 The net effect is that I feel good—very good (the headache is not that bad).